-Program Fees: Are generated semi-monthly on the 1st and the 15th of the month.
+Program Fees: Are generated semi-monthly on the 1st and the 15th of the month according to assigned income category.
+A multiple child reduction of 15% is applied to the least expensive care option when more than one child from the same household is enrolled.
 Parents can pay monthly fees for regularly scheduled Full Day, Part Day and Part Time Care in monthly or semi-monthly installments.
-Incoming Families make their initial payment for care at the time they accept the child care space offered by the CYS Parent Central Services Office.

-Services will be terminated if full payment plus late fee charges for the month are not received by the last working day of the month unless a command approved financial hardship waiver has been initiated....
+Incoming Families make their 10% non-refundable initial payment for care at the time they accept the child care space offered by the CYS Parent Central Services Office.
+Services will be terminated if full payment plus late fee charges for the month are not received by the last working day of the month unless a command approved financial hardship waiver has been initiated.

-- Hourly Care fees: The Standard Army-wide hourly care rate is \$4 per hour per child for ALL CYS programs regardless of Total Family Income (TFI) category.
+- Hourly Care fees: The Standard Army-wide hourly care rate is \$5 per hour per child for ALL CYS programs regardless of Total Family Income (TFI) category.
 Multiple Child Reductions do not apply to hourly care.
-Hourly care payment is due at the time of pick- up.
+Hourly care payment is due at the time of pick-up.
 Failure to make the payment will result in termination of availability of child care services.
 Same day or walk-ins may be accepted on a space available basis.
-Reservations for childcare can be made in advance, check with your installation for further details. - CYS WEBTRAC Payments: Some CYS programs allow patrons to make online payments.
+Reservations for childcare can be made up to 30 days in advance through WebTrac or by calling Whitside North at 785-240-6739.
+Patrons have up to 15 minutes past reservation time to arrive before a \$10 No Show fee is assessed and reservation is canceled.
+No Show fees must be paid in full before further reservations are honored. - CYS WEBTRAC Payments: Some CYS programs allow patrons to make online payments.
 Please contact your local Parent Central Services for availability of WebTrac payment options.

-Other Payment Options: Payments may be made with cash, check, credit card, and debit or through WebTrac.
+Other Payment Options: Payments may be made with cash, check, credit card, debit, or through WebTrac.
 Personal checks will be accepted in the amount due only.

 - Late Pick-Up Fee: CDC and SAC programs have a late pick-up fee of \$1.00 per minute up to 15 minutes per Family per site regardless of the number of children in care at that site.
-For example, a Family who has two children in the CDC and one child in SAC will pay a \$15 late pickup fee at each site if pick up is 15 minutes after closing.
-When the Family is later than 15 minutes, the Family is charged \$5.00 per child, per site for the remainder of the hour and then \$5.00 per child, per site for each hour thereafter.
-Late pick-up fees are not charged for approved mission related circumstances or when specific arrangements to extend child care are made prior to pick-up.
-Be sure to contact Parent Central Services office regarding documents required for the approval of mission related circumstance. - Late Payments: Payment for regular scheduled care for full day/part day care.
-Late payment fee is charged after the 5th business day and is \$10.00 per child per payment cycle (semimonthly) or \$20.00 (monthly).
+For example, a Family who has two children in the CDC and one child in SAC, they will pay a \$15 late pickup fee at each site if pick up is 15 minutes after closing.
+When the Family is later than 15 minutes, the Family is charged \$5.00 per child, per site for the remainder of the hour and then \$5.00 per child, per site for each hour thereafter. - Late Payments: Payment for regular scheduled care for full day/part day care.
+Late payment fee is charged after the 5th business day and is \$10.00 per child per payment cycle (semi-monthly) or \$20.00 (monthly).